 'Bad Boy' was not released in the UK until its appearance on A Collection Of Beatles Oldies, making it the only song on the album not to have been previously available in the UK.
 It was also the only song on the album not written by Lennon and McCartney.
 It is now available only on Past Masters: Volume One.

 'Day Tripper' (1965)

-'Day Tripper' was a UK Number 1 that John wrote in the summer of 1965 when the lads were beginning to be influenced by the hallucinogenic drug Lysergic Acid Diethylamide, commonly known as LSD.
+'Day Tripper' was a UK Number 1 that John wrote in the summer of 1965 when the Beatles were beginning to be influenced by hallucinogenic drug Lysergic Acid Diethylamide, commonly known as LSD.
 John described it as 'just a rock'n'roll song' intended to criticise those not fully committed to taking drugs.
 These were, in his words, 'weekend hippies'.

 The song was a double-A-side with 'We Can Work It Out', selling over a million copies.
-It was the Christmas Number 1.
+It was the Christmas number 1.